The Martin Luther King, Jr. Day Writing Awards competition and celebration are paused for 2020-2021.

-Thousands of students have participated in the Martin Luther King, Jr. Day Writing Awards to date, and the number of schools represented continues to grow.
-To deepen and broaden our engagement, we visit classrooms annually—including virtual visits—to offer workshops that promote writing about difference and discrimination.
+Thousands of students have participated in the Martin Luther King, Jr. Day Writing Awards to date.
 A free online study guide to the anthology enables educators anywhere to use the works for discussion and prompts for writing.
-Later this summer, a new online assignment package will be launched, making it easier for students and teachers to generate writing for the awards.
+Recently-updated lesson plans on racial discrimination and the school experience will help teachers and students to read, discuss, and write about current events.

 The Fall Speakers Series complements the awards by bringing to Carnegie Mellon's campus two authors whose work reflect the goals and values of the Martin Luther King, Jr. Day Writing Awards.
 Their readings are free and open to the public.

 View the videos for more information about the awards and their impact.
-Follow the links to hear about the inception of the awards from its founder and director, read the prizewinning works, and learn about the annual awards celebration.
+Follow the links to read the prizewinning works and learn about the annual awards celebration.